 File Attachments (optional): File attachments can be any type of file that is attached to the message.

 The message store consists of folders and databases that hold messages.
 The message store is shared by all members of the post office so only one copy of a message and its attachments is stored in the post office, no matter how many members of the post office receive the message.
 This makes the system more efficient in terms of message processing, speed, and storage space.

 All information in the message store is encrypted to prevent unauthorized access.

 Each member of the post office has a personal database (userxxx.db) which represents the user’s mailbox.
 The user database contains the following:

 Message header information

 When a member of another post office shares a folder with one or more members of the local post office, a “prime user” database (puxxxxx.db) is created to store the shared information.
 The “prime user” is the owner of the shared information.

-Local user databases and prime user databases are stored in the ofuser directory in the post office.
+Local user databases and prime user databases are stored in the ofuser folder in the post office.

 Outgoing messages from local senders are stored in the message database assigned to each sender.
 Incoming messages from users in other post offices are stored in the message database that corresponds to the message database assigned to the sender in his or her own post office.
 In each case, only one copy of the message is stored in the post office, no matter how many members of the post office it is addressed to.

-The attachments directory (offiles) contains subdirectories that store file attachments, message text, and distribution lists that exceed 2 KB.
+The attachments folder (offiles) contains subfolders that store file attachments, message text, and distribution lists that exceed 2 KB.
 Items of this size are stored more efficiently as files than as database records.
 The message database contains a pointer to where each item is found.